Maryland Workers' Compensation

 The SIF allows for additional compensation to be paid for certain cases.
 If you sustain a significant injury at work and also have a significant history of other medical conditions sustained prior to the work injury, you may be eligible for additional benefits from this fund.

-The Law Offices of Mitchel M. Gordon has represented thousands of clients of all professions over the years.
+The Law Office of Mitchel M. Gordon has represented thousands of clients of all professions over the years.
 Based in Baltimore, we work throughout Maryland.
 Many of our clients are individuals who serve the public and are frequently exposed to danger every single day.
 These include police officers, firefighters, paramedics, deputy sheriffs, and correctional officers.
 We understand the nuances of Maryland workers' compensation law and make it a priority to explain the rights and options available to you.
 Learn more below, or contact us now for a free consultation.

 Maryland police officers are entitled to special privileges that are not afforded to the general public.
 Here are a few of the perks: 1.
 Higher Compensation Rate Police officers are entitled to a higher compensation rate than other injured workers in… Read More

 When it comes to workers’ compensation, Maryland firefighters and paramedics are entitled to special privileges that are not afforded to the general public.
 Here are a few of the perks: 1.
 Higher Compensation Rate Firefighters and paramedics ar… Read More

 If you are a correctional officer and have been diagnosed with hypertension, you may be entitled to Maryland workers' compensation benefits depending on the jurisdiction where you work.
 Correctional officers in Anne Arundel County, Montgomery County… Read More